 I’m so pleased to have Jessica Tosser of Bookworm Academy guest posting for us today!
 After reading Beyond The Tiger Mom, I’ve been giving a lot of thought to how we encourage math and literacy skills in our home.
 Jessica is sharing her top 9 easy ways to create a child who loves to read with us.
-If you’d like her personal help as a reading coach, yesterday she launched her Bookworm Academy Membership in addition to her usual freebies and podcasts.

 9 Easy Ways To Create a Child Who LOVES To Read